 - Please note, practice questions are not available, however practice questions will be available during your session.

-- If you have any special requirements to complete the CSPA please tell the staff member on the TAFE SA Infoline when you phone to book into a session.
+- If you have any special requirements to complete the CSPA please tell the staff member when you phone to book into a session.

 Previous STAT results and previous TABS scores can no longer be used in the assessment of current applications.